Aardwolf-Social/aardwolf/INSTALL.md

 > Note: Rustup managed installations do appear to co-exist with system installations on Gentoo, and should work on most other distributions.
- If not, please file an issue with the Rust and Rustup teams or your distribution's managers.
+ If not, please file an issue with the Rust and Rustup teams or your distribution’s managers.

-Next, you'll need to have the [Rust](https://rust-lang.org/) toolchain installed.
+Next, you’ll need to have the [Rust](https://rust-lang.org/) toolchain installed.
 The best way to do this is to install [rustup](https://rustup.rs), which is a Rust toolchain manager.
 To install, open your terminal and run the following command: